Faculty and NTC Co-founders

 Below are bios of our current faculty and our NTC co-founders.
 The NTC has also hosted several local and international guest presenters over the years.
 Scroll down to see our past guest presenters and their workshops.

-Angel is a founding member of the NTC.
-Currently she is a school social worker for the Toronto District School Board and private therapist in Durham region using narrative approaches with children, young people, families, couples and also in supervision and teaching.
-In 2006 she was invited to join the Dulwich Centre international faculty team in Adelaide, Australia.
-Angel is co-editor with Cheryl White of the 2007 book Conversations about gender, culture, violence and narrative practice.
+Angel is a school social worker for the Toronto District School Board and private therapist in Durham region using narrative approaches with individuals, families, children and young people.
+She also offers narrative supervision and consultation.
+As a trainer for the Dulwich Centre International Faculty in Adelaide, Australia Angel is also part of the team for the Master of Narrative Therapy and Community Work program.
+Angel has published various narrative therapy papers and is co-editor with Cheryl White of the 2007 book Conversations about gender, culture, violence and narrative practice.

 Maisa Said, M.S.W., R.S.W.